 Torchwood: Jack Harkness describes being subjected to this in his past: "I went to war when I was a boy.
 I was with my best friend.
 We got caught crossing the border over enemy lines.
 They tortured him, not me, because he was weaker.
 They made me watch him die.
 And they let me go."
 Icing on the cake: Jack convinced his friend to go to war.
 It would have been an adventure, he claimed

 In Firefly the crew stumbles upon a derelict ship plundered by vicious space cannibals called Reavers.
 All the passengers on the ship but one man were brutally tortured and murdered.
-It turns out later that the Reavers intentionally left that one alive and forced him to watch their atrocities until he snapped and became one of them.
-It's indicated this is how they "repopulate".
+As it turns out, the Reavers deliberately left him alive and made him watch as they did their work on the others, traumatizing the man so badly that the only way he could cope was by becoming a Reaver himself.

 In "True Night", the UnSub's backstory was that a street gang forced him to watch as they murdered (and implied gang-rape) his pregnant girlfriend, whom he'd just proposed to.
 No wonder he snapped.